Drunk in Charge of a Motor vehicle

 In addition to any of the defences that apply to drink driving offences, we may also be able to identify a number of further specific defences available to you.

 For example, it is a defence to show that there was no likelihood of you driving your vehicle whilst you remained over the limit.
-Successfully raising this defence is likely to require cross-examination of Prosecution witnesses such as Police Officers, and would also involve giving evidence in examination in chief (answering questions in court to put your side across).
-It is therefore vital that you engage an experienced and knowledgeable motoring lawyer to conduct this process.
+Successfully raising this defence is likely to require cross-examination of Prosecution witnesses such as Police Officers and would also involve giving evidence in examination in chief (answering questions in court to put your side across).
+It is therefore vital that you engage an experienced and knowledgeable motoring lawyer with expertise in defending drunk in charge allegations to conduct this process.

 Pleading Guilty to an allegation of being drunk in charge?
 Damage limitation